 Keep in mind that you can, and should, be more specific about your career objective when you write a cover letter in response to a particular job posting.
 Your cover letters for specific positions or employers should be tailored to describe how the position specifically fits your interests.
 Developing a sound cover letter can be a very time consuming process.
 However, by not being too restrictive in describing your objective on your resume, you can eliminate a lot of unnecessary time and effort by not changing (or tailoring) your objective for each position you are interested in pursuing.

 Career summaries, on the other hand, are very effective for experienced people in a particular field.
 It is a good way of describing where you’ve been and where you want to go in three or four sentences.
 These are most effective for people who want to stay in the same career field but are looking for a promotion within the same company or a comparable or better position in a new company.
-Resume/cover letter writing assistance is available in the Office of Career Services.
+Resume/cover letter writing assistance is available in the Office of The Career Center.

 Back to the Career Preparation page.